Publication Policy

 9. Data-Release Publications

 Major data releases of SDSS-V data will be accompanied by a paper (or papers) describing the contents of these releases.
-The Scientific Spokesperson and the Mapper Program Heads will be responsible for the production of journal papers that describe all of the SDSS-V data releases.
+The Scientific Spokesperson will lead, with support from the Mapper Program Heads, the production of journal papers that describe all of the SDSS-V data releases.
 The schedule for these publications is determined by the schedule for data releases.
-There are no announced projects associated with these papers.
+The Scientific Spokesperson will start the process of writing a SDSS-V data release paper by first announcing a project on the Internal Database.

 9.1 Publication Procedure